philwilkes/rxp-pipeline/README.md

 #### 4. Run FSCT

-Instrcutions on this are [here](https://github.com/philwilkes/FSCT).
+Instructions on this are [here](https://github.com/philwilkes/FSCT).